Collaborative Document Editing with Multiple Users and AI Agents: Concept and System Characteristics

 \subsubsection{Referencing others and AI in comments}

 Users can reference co-writers in comments via ``@'' + user name, or agents via ``@'' + agent name.
-A generic default agent (``@aiAuthor'') is also available, allowing users to seek support without first creating a bespoke agent (\cref{fig:comments_ui}A-D).
+A generic default agent (``@aiAuthor'') provides support without first creating a bespoke one (\cref{fig:comments_ui}A-D).
 The referenced agent replies in the comment thread (\cref{fig:comments_ui}D, E), which co-writers can continue as usual (\cref{fig:comments_ui2}B).
-Further agents can also be referenced, enabling them to ``converse'' with each other.
+Further agents can also be referenced, to ``converse'' with each other.